Avaiga/taipy-gui/gui/doc/README.md

 For every visual component, you need to provide or update two files:

-   - `<element_name>.md`: A free Markdown text introduction to the element, and a list of usage examples.
+   - `<element_name>.md`: A free Markdown text documentation of the element, and a list of usage examples.

+     The first line (ending with two line skips) will be used as a summary of this element's documentation.

+     You can add introduction paragraphs after that.

-     The generated reference part for this element type's documentation is inserted just before the first occurence of "##" (level 2 title).
+     The generated reference part for this element type's documentation is inserted just before the first occurrence of "##" (level 2 title).

    - `viselements.json`: the list of all visual element descriptors.

      An element descriptor indicates all that needs to be exposed for user, in the documentation or in Taipy Studio.

-     Element descriptors appear in one of three lists: "controls", "blocks" or "others".
-The order of the elements in the "controls" and "blocks" list is the one reflected in the documentation.
+     Element descriptors appear in one of three lists: "controls", "blocks" or "undocumented".
+The order of the elements in the "controls" and "blocks" list is used in the documentation when elements are listed.

-     Element descriptors *may* hold the following properties:

-     - "default": the name of the default property for the described element.

-     - "inherits": if the element inherits some property interfaces (like "shared"), you must add those interface names to the property value (like ["shared"]).
+     Element descriptors *may* hold the property "inherits": if the element inherits some property interfaces (like "shared"), you must add those interface names to the property value (like ["shared"]).

-       All the properties of the interface will be listed as properties of the visual element.
+     Element descriptors *must* have the "properties" property that holds the list of its properties, in the order you want them to appear on the visual element documentation page.

      If you need to have an inherited property appearing elsewhere in the property list, simply indicate its name filling the other properties if needed.

-     Element descriptors *must* have the "properties" property that  holds the list of its properties, in the order you want them to appear in the visual element documentation page.

      The following rules apply to the different properties for the element properties: